zhouer/Sidekick/docs/user-guide.md

 # Add button_c to the existing row or a new one
 app_ui.add_child(button_c) # Assuming Row is the main container here.
-                           # If app_ui was meant to be the only thing, you'd create it and then run.

 sidekick.run_forever()
 ```